yuyueshihaoren/yuyueshihaoren.github.io/_posts/2020-1-19-Size-of-Struct.md

 }
 ```
 `256`
-The first struct is of size 32 as we analyzed.
+The first struct is of size 32, as we analyzed.
-The second of is just an array of the first struct.
+The second one is just an array of the first struct.
 So, it's size is 32 * 8 = 256.

-If the word length of a machine is 32-bit long, the only difference is the pointer size is now 4 bytes instead of 8 bytes.
+If the word length of a machine is 32-bit long, the only difference is that the pointer size is now 4 bytes instead of 8 bytes.